raacz/utala/index_en.md

 ## Short story contest time!

-*It's time for the community's thoughts!
-Read the stories!*
+### It's time for the community's thoughts!

-*Later you'll be able to say what you think of them!*
+Read the stories!
+Once you've read them, [go to the opinion document](https://forms.gle/LVrX5D8ZRNX6sWaQ6) and tell us what you think!
+If you want to express your feelings, you must give your Discord name.

+You can send in your thoughts for fourteen days.
+This will end on 2022-08-06.
+When the time is up, we'll tell you all which story the community thinks is best, second best, and third best.

 ### Read the stories here!